CodeReaderMe/awesome-code-reading/.github/CONTRIBUTING.md

 Contributing Guidelines
 ---
 The goal of this list is to identify high-quality projects that are suitable for learning purposes.
 We try NOT to be a list of popular open source projects.
 So when you submit a new project, please give some notion of why it's a good project to read, and how people can go about reading it.
-It also helps spark discussions.
+Your insight will help spark discussions.

+When you submit a pull request, a custom pull request template will be used automatically.
+Please provide your answers as best you can.
+See this pull request for [an example](https://github.com/CodeReaderMe/awesome-code-reading/pull/1).

 Please make sure you consider the following:
 - You have personally read and understand the project.
 Ideally you can write up a guide or summary so that people can follow.